-Unfortunately, there are banks that may choose to restrict individuals who have filed for bankruptcy from accessing their accounts.
-If your bank chooses to deny you access to your existing bank accounts after you file Chapter 13, you may be left with no option but to sign up for a bank account with a new bank.
-It is however worth noting that banks who choose to restrict bankrupt individuals from accessing their preexisting bank accounts have misinterpreted the regulations in the Bankruptcy Code.
+Unfortunately, some banks may choose to restrict individuals who have filed for bankruptcy from accessing their accounts.
+If this is true in your case, you may be left with no option but to sign up with a new bank.

-If you find yourself unable to access your pre existing bank accounts, in order to shift your money to a new bank, your best option is to talk to your bankruptcy attorney.
-As they will be able to work with your current bank in order to allow you to shift your existing funds to a new bank.
-As there are no regulatory reasons why you should be prohibited from accessing your own money after you’ve filed for bankruptcy.
+If you find yourself unable to access your pre-existing bank accounts, your best option is to talk to your bankruptcy attorney.
+They will be able to work with your current bank in order to allow you to shift your existing funds to a new bank.

 Using Your Bank Accounts To Pay Your Debts

-If you would like your chosen trustee to take out necessary funds from your bank account, in order to meet these same obligations, they’ll also be able to make regular payments to pay off your debts, on your behalf.
+You may choose to have your trustee take out necessary funds from your bank account in order to meet these same obligations.
+This way, they’ll also be able to make regular payments to pay off your debts, on your behalf.

 Speak With A Bankruptcy Lawyer To Know Your Banking Options During The Filing